jason-lequyer/DominoDenoise/README.md

 conda activate DD
 ```

-Now follow the instructions here to get a command you can enter to install pytorch.
+Now follow the instructions here to get a command you can enter to install pytorch: https://pytorch.org/get-started/locally/.
 It should start with 'pip3'.
 Enter that command into the terminal and press enter, then once it's installed proceed as follows to install some additonal needed libraries:

 ```python
 conda install conda-forge::tifffile=2023.2.28